sylynder/Slice-Library/README.md

 Hello, @{{ username }}
 ```

-In this example, the `@` symbol will be removed by Slice; however, `{{ username }}` expression will remain untouched by the Slice-Library engine, allowing it to instead be rendered by your JavaScript framework.
+In this example, the `@` symbol will be removed by Slice; however, `{{ username }}` expression will remain untouched by the Plates engine, allowing it to instead be rendered by your JavaScript framework.

 ### If Statements